ambaxter/bbolt-rs/README.md

 ### General
-- [x] Read-only DB access
-- [x] Rework Meta storage in DbShared
-- [x] Optional freelist loading
 - [ ] Quick Check analog
 - [ ] Logging capabilities
-- [x] Follow Clippy guidance
-- [x] Remove commented out trace
-- [x] Optional fsync
-- [x] Optional mlock
-- [x] Strict mode
-- [x] impl trait for public apis?
-- [x] Add try_begin(rw), try_begin(rw)_for, and try_begin(rw)_until to prevent deadlocks
 - [ ] Replace NodeW.inodes with BTreeMap because woof - it does not scale.
 (Note: Shared CodSlice key with RefCell)
 - [ ] blag post

 ### Open Questions
-- [x] How do we properly pin memory for the transactions?
-- [x] How do we properly set up sync and send for the database?
-- [x] Why do I need to transmute the key deref in key(&'a self) -> &'tx [u8] in inode.rs?
-- [x] Why do we leak memory when dropping TxRwImpl?
-- [x] We leak memory when dropping TxImpl/TxRwImpl due to Rc's Weak pointers.
-As long as they're alive Rc's memory will not be de-allocated.
-Fix this later.
 - [ ] Why do we need so much memory on large commits?
 Almost 3x the Go version
 - [ ] Can we squeeze performance by moving the leaf keys all next to each other?

 ## To Refactor

 ### src/tx.rs
-- [x] API allows commit for TxRwRef
 - [ ] Move tx stats in db.allocate to tx.allocate

 ### src/nodes.rs
 - [ ] We have at least 3 different functions to write inodes
-- [x] Double check inodes aren't used after they're spilled
 - [ ] Rebalance could be a lot better

 ### src/db.rs
 - [ ] Rework page size determination functions
-- [x] Access freelist easier

 ### src/bucket.rs
 - [ ] Centralize memory aligned bump allocation (BucketIApi.open_bucket)
 - [ ] Proper error chaining (BucketIApi.api_delete_bucket)
 - [ ] Bucket tests: test_bucket_get_capacity - allow editing values?

-### src/common/mod.rs
-- [x] Remove unnecessary functions for SplitRef

 ### src/common/page.rs
 - [ ] CoerciblePage API needs cleanup and renaming